-He is the author of 12 books on project management with the most popular being, “Project Planning, Scheduling, and Control” now in its fifth edition.
-Its conversational tone makes the book east to read and offers practical guidelines of how to plan, schedule, and control projects of any description.
+Dr. Lewis is the author of 12 books on project management with the most popular being, “Project Planning, Scheduling, and Control” now in its fifth edition.
+Its conversational tone makes the book easy to read and offers practical guidelines on how to plan, schedule, and control projects of any description.
 Additionally, he has works published through McGraw Hill, American Management Association, and Perseus.

 He is the founder of the Lewis Method of Planning Projects, which is currently the only technique that incorporates all elements to handle behavioral issues in project management teams by dealing with resistance and getting participation from employees.

 As a Doctor in Psychology, he has delivered seminars in over 30 countries to more than 60,000 people and has taught project management for over 10 years.
 He also has a membership website with online courses and he even has his own app called Highly Effective Project Manager.

 Subscribe to Project Management Paradise via one of the links above or on the right and you’ll automatically receive new episodes directly to your device.

 Excerpts from Episode 32 – “Projects are People” with Dr. Jim Lewis of the Lewis Institute